 Digital natives are a largely untapped market for your practice.
-US census data from 2020 indicates that nearly 20% of the US population, or approximately 67 million people, can be categorized as Gen Z or digital natives.4 This generation also makes up 40% of consumers, with a collective $143 billion in buying power.5 And don't forget to factor in the parents of tweens and teens who may not be making their own purchases yet.
+US census data from 2020 indicates that nearly 20% of the US population, or approximately 67 million people, can be categorized as Gen Z or digital natives.4 This generation also makes up 40% of consumer activity, with a collective $143 billion in buying power.5

 It's important to note that very few digital natives who could be appropriate for contact lenses are actually wearing them.
-According to the Centers for Disease Control and Prevention, only 8% of contact wearers are under age 18, and 17% of contact lens wearers are between the ages of 18 to 24.6
+According to the Centers for Disease Control and Prevention, only 17% of contact lens wearers are between the ages of 18 and 24.6

 Establishing long-lasting relationships with the digital native population can help your practice thrive.

 You may discover that digital eye strain affects people who least expect it.
 While parents or family members may be concerned about the long-term impacts of device use and perhaps have experienced digital eye strain themselves, their college-age children may not be aware of the problem.
 Students (adolescents through college age) who have been on devices their whole lives may attribute their symptoms to other lifestyle factors.